Teacher Apprenticeship

 Overview

-Entry requirements: Potential apprentices will need to be employed in the field of study (see occupational profile) and have GCSE English and mathematics at grade A to C, or grade 4 to 9, or equivalent Functional Skills at Level 2.
-You will have attained a relevant degree accepted by your employer to teach within the school environment.
+Entry requirements: Potential apprentices will need to be employed in the field of study (see occupational profile) and have GCSE in English and Mathematics at grade A to C, or grade 4 to 9.
+They need a relevant degree accepted by their employer to teach within the school environment.
 Primary school setting teachers also require a GCSE grade A to C or 4 to 9 in Science.

-Fees per apprentice for whole duration (paid on a monthly basis and is an estimate):
+Fees per apprentice for the whole duration (paid every month and is an estimate):

 Levy employer: £9,000